-With Skype, you can already share your screen with others using the desktop version of the software, and the company is now adding the final touches to the same feature for Android and iOS devices.
-It’s possible to try it now by signing up to the Skype Insider program for beta testers.
+With Skype, you can already share your screen with others using the desktop version of the software, and as of June 5, you can do the same using Android and iOS devices.

-Once you’ve installed it on your smartphone, you can try the feature by tapping on the button at the top right of the display during a call, and then on the Share Screen button that appears at the bottom of the display.
+To use the new feature, tap on the ” … ” button at the bottom right of the display during a call, and then on the Share Screen button that appears.
 Once it’s running, you can hop out of the Skype chat display and start sharing other screens on your phone.

 Launched in 2003, Skype is one of the longest-running video chat services and has around 300 million monthly active users globally.